Abhijeet314/GDGTask/README.md

 ### Using Docker Image
 You can also use the pre-built Docker image available on Docker Hub.
 To get started, follow these steps:

-1.Ensure you have Docker Desktop installed and running.
+1.Ensure you have Docker Desktop installed and running.<br>

-2.Pull the Docker image:
+2.Pull the Docker image:<br>
 ```bash
 docker pull abhijeet172005/react-app
 ```